 - Provide regular opportunities for students to make choices about what and how they want to learn

-- Use storytelling and role models to encourage persistence and resilience as critical attributes of successful people
+- Use storytelling and diverse role models to encourage persistence and resilience as critical attributes of successful people

 - Use models and exemplars to help students know what good work looks like